-When network traffic enters the SFC, it first reaches the Classifier which applies predefined policies to determine the appropriate Service Function Path (SFP) to forward the traffic.
+When network traffic enters the SFC, it first reaches the classifier which applies predefined policies to determine the appropriate service function path (SFP) to forward the traffic.
 These policies may consider several parameters such as source and destination IP addresses, ports, and protocols (e.g., TCP, UDP) among others.
-Once the Classifier selects the appropriate SFP, the traffic is encapsulated and forwarded to the corresponding SFP.
+Once the classifier selects the appropriate SFP, the traffic is encapsulated and forwarded to the corresponding SFP.
 As an SFC can have multiple SFPs, the header of the encapsulated traffic includes an identifier that specifies the selected SFP.

-The Service Function Forwarder (SFF) has the task of transmitting packets from the Classifier to one or more network functions in a predetermined sequence.
-It accomplishes this by utilizing the information included by the Classifier in the SFC header.
-Once a Virtual Network Function (VNF) has processed incoming traffic, it sends the processed packets back to a SFF.
+The service function forwarder (SFF) has the task of transmitting packets from the classifier to one or more network functions in a predetermined sequence.
+It accomplishes this by utilising the information included by the classifier in the SFC header.
+Once a virtual network function (VNF) has processed incoming traffic, it sends the processed packets back to a SFF.
 Subsequently, the SFF forwards the traffic to the next VNF in the SFP, and this process repeats until all VNFs have processed the traffic.
-Finally, upon receiving the traffic from the last VNF in the SFP, the SFF removes the header from the packets and delivers the traffic to its ultimate destination.
+Finally, upon receiving the traffic from the last VNF in the SFP, the SFF removes the header from the packets and delivers the traffic to its final destination.

-To summarize, SFCs are a way of composing multiple VNFs to provide end-to-end network services.
+To summarise, SFCs are a way of composing multiple VNFs to provide end-to-end network services.
 They enable the flexible and dynamic chaining of functions, allowing operators to create new services on demand.
-SFCs also provide an abstraction layer between the service provider and the underlying network infrastructure, making it possible to optimize network traffic by steering it through specific paths.
+SFCs also provide an abstraction layer between the service provider and the underlying network infrastructure, making it possible to optimise network traffic by steering it through specific paths.
 However, ensuring high availability for SFCs can be challenging, especially in complex environments with many VNFs and SFCs.
 In the next section, we propose a high availability architecture that builds upon the NFV-MANO reference model and provides mechanisms to guarantee service continuity in the presence of component failures or network disruptions.

-3 NHAM: A High Availability NFV Architecture
+3 NHAM: a high availability NFV architecture

-NHAM (NFV High Availability Module) is an architecture designed to ensure high availability for NFV.
+NHAM is an architecture designed to ensure high availability for NFV.
 It provides strategies for building resilient VNFs and SFCs, including failure detection and recovery.
 NHAM is capable of handling heterogeneous functions and services from different providers.
 In a highly available SFC, the system continues to operate correctly even after faults occur, such as when one or more VNFs crash.
 As the recovery time decreases, the availability of the service increases.
-Detecting and reacting to failures quickly is essential to minimize downtime.
-However, redundancy alone or simply re-instantiating failed functions is not sufficient to solve the problem [28, 29].
+Detecting and reacting to failures quickly is essential to minimise downtime.
+However, redundancy alone or simply re-instantiating failed functions is not sufficient to solve the problem (Venâncio et al., 2019, 2021).
 Since most VNFs are stateful, their internal state changes according to the processed packets and the execution flow of the function.
 Hence, preserving the VNF state after recovery is crucial.

-Figure 3 NHAM within the NFV-MANO architecture.
+Figure 3 NHAM within the NFV-MANO architecture (see online version for colours)